waterbug/pangalactic.core/NOTES_FOR_DEVELOPERS.md

   elements.

-* Note that the 1-to-many attribute *itself* will not be editable -- it is computed -- but rather the object editor will have a "drop zone" widget associated with the 1-to-many attribute.
-The default widget will be an editable list widget (QListWidget) into which object instances can be dropped, which triggers the creation of an instance of the m2m object that links the object being edited to the object that was dropped onto it.
+* Note that the 1-to-many attribute *itself* will not be editable -- it is computed.

 ## Parameters / ParameterDefinitions

-The object dropped onto the `Parameters` list widget in the Component Modeler is a ParameterDefinition (not a Parameter), which will trigger the creation of a Parameter instance of the type specified by the ParameterDefinition, along with a ModelParameter object linking the Model with the new Parameter.
+The object dropped onto the `Parameters` list widget in the Component Modeler is a ParameterDefinition object (not a parameter), which will trigger the creation of a parameter mapped to the object oid in the `parameterz` cache.
-The drop area will be a simple panel, on which the drop will trigger a data field widget to be created in which the Parameter value can be displayed and edited.
-It will also be possible to remove the data field widget (which will destroy the associated Parameter and ModelParameter objects) by a right-click menu option (or something else TBD).

 ## Domain Objects